model-checking/kani/rfc/src/rfcs/0009-function-contracts.md

 While the inferred write set is sound and enough for successful contract checking[^inferred-footprint] in many cases this inference is too coarse grained.
-In the caase of `pop` case every value in this vector will be made non-deterministic.
+In the case of `pop` case every value in this vector will be made non-deterministic.

 To address this the proposal also adds an `modifies` and `frees` clause which